Kunull/Writeups/docs/pwn.college/Program Security/Return Oriented Programming.md

 ## ROP Roulette (Hard)

 ```
-hacker@return-oriented-programming~rop-roulette-easy:~$ /challenge/rop-roulette-easy
+hacker@return-oriented-programming~rop-roulette-hard:~$ /challenge/rop-roulette-hard
 ###
-### Welcome to /challenge/rop-roulette-easy!
+### Welcome to /challenge/rop-roulette-hard!
 ###

 This challenge is listening for connections on TCP port 1337.
+The challenge supports one connection at a time, but

-The challenge supports unlimited sequential connections.
+unlimited connections.

 ```

 We need the following: